 The National Center for Education Statistics (2006) defines rural among three subtypes (fringe, distant, and remote) that differentiate rural locations based on the distance and size of the nearest urban area.
 These criteria assume that families served by a rural school located from a town of 10,000 are likely to have different opportunities and resources than families served by a rural school located 10 miles from an urban core with a population of 100,000.
-South Carolina has 298 schools designated as rural fringe, which means these schools are five miles or fewer from an urban area of at least 50,000 and 2.5 miles or fewer from an urban area of at least 50,000 and no more than 10 miles from an urban area of at least 50,000 and no more than 10 miles from an urban area of at least 50,000 and no more than 10 miles from an urban area of at least 50,000 and no more than 10 miles from an urban area of at least 50,000 and no more than 10 miles from an urban area of at least 50,000 and no more than 10 miles from an urban area of at least 50,000 and no more than 10 miles from an urban area of no more than 50,000.
+South Carolina has 298 schools designated as rural fringe, which means these schools are five miles or fewer from an urban area of at least 50,000 and 2.5 miles or fewer from an urban area of no more than 50,000.
+South Carolina has 203 schools labeled as rural distant, meaning these schools are no more than 25 miles from an urban area of at least 50,000 and no more than 10 miles from an urban area of no more than 50,000.
 Lastly, South Carolina has seven schools identified as rural remote, indicating these schools are more than 25 miles from an urban area of at least 50,000 and more than 10 miles from an urban area of no more than 50,000.

-Regardless of rural subtype, schools in these communities tend to be smaller, with an average enrollment of only 353 students, which translates to fewer teachers per grade level and fewer specialized personnel at the school level (Barton, 2012).
+Regardless of rural subtype, schools in these communities tend to be smaller, with an average enrolment of only 353 students, which translates to fewer teachers per grade level and fewer specialized personnel at the school level (Barton, 2012).
 Although rural locales share many of the same characteristics, examining all schools under the same rural umbrella does them a great disservice.
 As Monk (2007) highlighted, the term rural often serves as a blanket term for everything that is not urban or metropolitan (see also Coladarci, 2007; Howley, 1997).
 Such usage ignores the complexity and heterogeneity within rural communities and schools.
 Because one size does not fit all in describing rural communities, teacher recruitment and retention challenges may vary.
 While the smallest rural schools may grapple with having limited instructional staff, which necessitates recruiting teachers with multiple endorsements, more remote schools face higher transportation costs that can siphon resources away from other budget items, like teacher salaries.
 Regardless, distance to urban areas and small school size can make it more challenging to provide individualized services for special needs students and specialized interventions for students with limited English proficiency.
 Furthermore, the poverty rate among rural public school students is substantial with 19% of rural students living below poverty, although that is less than the poverty rates in cities and towns - 25% and 21% respectively (National Center for Education Statistics, 2013).